 "What is the difference between AVCHD and AVCHD Lite?"

-As if things weren't confusing enough in the video recording world, the AVCHD video codec used by hard drive recording high definition cameras got a little more confusing with the AVCHD Lite "standard" added to the mix by Panasonic.
+As if things weren't confusing enough in the video recording world, the AVCHD video codec just got more confusing.
+AVCHD is commonly used in hard drive recording high definition cameras, as well as in most of the camcorders recording to SD cards.
+Panasonic now uses the AVCHD Lite "standard" as the video format for many of their digital cameras.

 AVCHD Lite is a subset of AVCHD defined as devices using the codec at video resolutions up to 1280x720p.
 Generally this is going to mean any camera that uses AVCHD and records 1280x720 video will be referred to as an AVCHD Lite camera because it's unlikely that cameras will record AVCHD video at lower resolutions.